sokil/php-isocodes/README.md

 #### Locale configuration

-Before using IsoCodes database you need to setup valid locale to get translations worked, because `ext-gettext` uses system local, configured by `setlocale`.
+Before using IsoCodes database you need to set valid locale to get translations worked, because `ext-gettext` uses system local, configured by `setlocale`.

 ```php